Do you have digestion problems?

 “There is growing evidence that increased intestinal permeability plays a pathogenic role in various autoimmune diseases including [celiac disease] and [type 1 diabetes].
 Therefore, we hypothesize that besides genetic and environmental factors, loss of intestinal barrier function is necessary to develop autoimmunity.”

 The immune response caused by leaky gut can lead to serous health problems such as autoimmune conditions, diabetes, heart disease, but also headaches, mental health problems, brain fog, arthritis, skin issues and much more

 The same causes that disrupt our bacteria in the gut can also lead to a compromised gut barrier, in fact if you have bacteria, parasite or candida infections you are more than likely going to have leaky gut.

 The first step to addressing this is to identify the cause of the problem, this maybe infections, dysbiosis or food intolerances.
 The best way to identify exactly what is happening is to do a comprehensive stool analysis, and SIBO testing to identify the root cause.

-At Planet Naturopath we provide detailed CDSA stool tests, SIBO testing and specialized pathology testing to clients in North America, Australia and the U.K.
+At Planet Naturopath we provide the detailed G.I Map stool tests, SIBO testing and specialized pathology testing to clients in North America, Australia , the U.K and Europe.

 Or if your not sure where to start you can schedule a 30 minute consultation and I can help guide you on the best way to improve your health.